 Bachelor of Science in Mathematical Economics - Actuarial Sciences Concentration

-The Mathematical Economics with the Actuarial Science Concentration seeks to prepare students for careers as actuaries.
+The Mathematical Economics degree with the Actuarial Science Concentration seeks to prepare students for careers as actuaries.
 Actuaries use a combination of strong analytical skills, business knowledge, and an understanding of human behavior to manage risk.
+Actuaries typically work for health, life, and property insurance companies, but individuals with actuarial training may work in many other areas such as banking, investment, energy, government, employee benefits, predictive analytics, and many more.

 The major requires a minimum of 61 hours in mathematics, economics, and finance courses and leads to a Bachelor of Science degree.
 The major of study does not require completion of a second major or a minor.
 To be admitted into the major, students must have earned a minimum of 60 hours (with at least 12 hours completed at WKU) with the overall GPA of at least 2.0.
 Additionally, students must complete the following courses with a minimum GPA of 2.0: